37712/ECM-Tools/README.md

 open terminal run make file to produce executables, run 'sudo make install' to install both files in to your path

 ### Usage
-open terminal in the same path as fiels that you desire to work with
+open terminal in the same path as the files that you desire to work with

 ##### to encode a file